 Furthermore, modern prejudice is more subtle.
 It is still linked to the existence of negative feelings toward outgroups, but with certain restrictions.
-These feelings are not of hatred and hostility, as we imagine the Ku Klux Klan’s attacks on black Americans, but rather of discomfort, insecurity, and even fear that leads to avoidance of contact with the outgroup rather than the realization of destructive and hostile behaviour towards them.
+These feelings are not of hatred and open hostility, as we imagine the Ku Klux Klan’s attacks on black Americans, but rather of discomfort, insecurity, and even fear that leads to avoidance of contact with the outgroup rather than the manifestation of destructive or hostile towards them.

-Racism is observable in people who perceive their victims as inherently different and incapable of integrating into society and sharing the dominant group’s values.
-Thus, Muslims are often accused about Islam not believing in the separation of politics and religion.
+It is observable in people who perceive their victims as inherently different and incapable of integrating into society and sharing the dominant group’s values.
+Thus, Muslims are often accused of being sexist, homophobic, and enemies of free-speech through excessive religiosity.